domi413/SwitchTube-Downloader/README.md

 - `-f`, `--force`: Forces the download to overwrite existing files.
 Use this flag with caution, as it will replace any existing files without confirmation.
+  Force has also precedence over the `--skip` flag, meaning that if you use both flags, the file will be overwritten.

 - `-h`, `--help`: Displays help information for the `download` command.
 Running a command without a flag, e.g. `./switch-tube-downloader download` will